 The upshot of this whole quest is that I passionately threw myself into the study of theology after passing through the study of physics and the philosophy of science.
 For twenty-five years I taught theology to future lay and ordained ministers.
 Needless to say, I taught theology with an eye toward the discovery method which characterized my own early upbringing in science.
 The two enclosed book reviews confirm this orientation.

 E. Why I Am Uniquely Prepared to Accomplish this Work

 I have entered into an untroubled and reflective period of my life.
-Last year, I finished a 1200 page analytical translation and commentary on the Didache--the culmination of fourteen years of research.
-Currently, I am putting the finishing touches upon two other books slated for publication later this year.
+In 2015, I retired as Vice-President, Course Designer, and Software Engineer for Catherine of Siena Virtual College.
+In 2016, I was a man on fire--each month I published a new eBook.
+Currently, I am putting the finishing touches upon two books slated for publication later this year.
 Then, my slate is free.
 I can then pass my entire attention to fulfilling the promise I made to Michael Polanyi in 1974.

 I will not be the first theologian to make use of Polanyi.
 To date, however, I have been quite unsatisfied with the way that theologians have made use of Polanyi because, for the most part, they have no adequate grasp of how the scientific tradition is passed on and no grounding within the history of science.
 As a result, theologians (such as Torrence and Gunter) tend to use Polanyi's analysis superficially and tend to find no significant religious counterpart for the phenomenology and sociology of discovery (Dulles being a notable exception).